pocomane/brewed-in-the-apocalypse/bita.md

 Scenarist - I fully agree, remove it!
 ```

-__Add a trait__ - when you have to add a trait, add into the trait section of
+__Add a trait__ - when you, a protagonist, have to add a trait, add into the trait section of
 your character sheet one or few words that describe a quality, an ability, or a
 tendency of the character.
 If the character had more than 16 traits, one must
 be deleted first.
 The new trait that must be linked to other two already in